rogerhu/compsci_guides/Binary-Trees.md

 }
 ```

-`1` `2` `3` `4` `5` are all nodes in the tree above
+`1` `2` `3` `4` `5` are all nodes in the tree above.

 This tree, however, **is not** a binary tree because `1` has 4 children ` 2 3 4 5`

                 1
         2    3     4    5

-**Binary search trees are special in that for each node, all nodes to the left are less than or equal to it, and all nodes to the right are greater than it**.
-Due to its special setup, **lookups in a binary search tree take log(N) time on average** if the tree is well-balanced.
+**BSTs are special in that for each node, all nodes to the left are less than or equal to it, and all nodes to the right are greater than it**.
+Due to this property, **lookups in a BST take O(logN) time on average** if the tree is well-balanced.

-If we were to put our winning lottery numbers into binary search tree form, it could look something like this:
+If we were to put our winning lottery numbers into BST form, it could look something like this:
 `1, 2, 5, 10, 16, 20, 23, 36, 40, 41, 45`

                         20